smrkem/stockdata2/docs/making-initial-query.md

 We can do one more thing before starting on the API itself, and that's handle the situation when the API is down.

 ### Calling the API

+I'll be using the javascript 'Fetch' api to make the Http requests to the API.
+Fetch returns a promise with a 'response' type object which can be inspected and the data passed on.

+When the API is down, there won't be any response object to check, but we can catch these errors too and set a new state flag to pass to the Results component.

+With `apiUrl` set to something obviously invalid, the fetch call errors and the user is shown a (helpful?) error message.

+To get that API call working means stepping away from the react app and starting the 'serverless' part of this project!!